 Initiatives and resources to support Opal Mining in South Australia

-New initiatives and resources to support Opal Mining in South Australia coming soon
+New initiatives and resources to support Opal Mining in South Australia

 The Work Health and Safety Act 2012 (SA) and the Work Health and Safety Regulations 2012 (SA) are applicable to all mining and quarrying operations, including the opal industry of South Australia.